SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.multiplier``
 """""""""""""""""""""""""""""

- * the multiplier to use for extracting spikes for wavelet adaptation method (not for the spike detection itself)
+ * The multiplier to use for extracting spikes for wavelet adaptation method (not for the spike detection itself)
  * this is an advanced setting, and can be found in biAdvancedSettings.m
  * argument type: float
  * default: 3